The Delectable Individual Beef Wellington

 Funnily enough, old British recipe books have no evidence of this dish being around in the 1800s, though the first mentions of this dish can be traced to 20th century America.

-• Beef fillet steaks – Here, it’s the choicest cut of meat -the chateaubriand cut of beef - which is the center cut portion of the beef tenderloin center (filet mignon), trimmed, that is used.
+- Beef Fillet Steaks – It’s the choicest cut of meat -the chateaubriand cut of beef - which is the center cut portion of the beef tenderloin center (filet mignon), trimmed, that is used.
 Yes, it’s expensive, but what can we say, it is a fancy dish.
 Really!

-The original, always prepared with a single large piece of beef tenderloin gave rise to “the entree” - the individual beef wellington!
-Flawlessly cooked, perfect individual versions of the iconic beef wellington, for a special occasion or just for family and friends.
+The original, always prepared with a single large piece of beef tenderloin, gave rise to “the entrée” - the individual beef Wellington!
+Which is flawlessly cooked and perfect individual versions of the iconic beef Wellington, for a special occasion or just for family and friends.

 Beef Wellington Quick Recipe